Cape May, NJ | East Lynne Theater Company

 ELTC takes pride in providing theater-goers, actors, and directors, alike, the experience of seeing and working on plays by American Masters like Rachel Crothers, George S. Kaufman, and Eugene O'Neill, as well as new works based on American literature and history by playwrights including James Rana, Jan Buttram, and Laura Gunderson.
 ELTC's artist-in-residence programs in schools and summer theater workshops teach students acting, playwriting, and production.
 The company's touring shows travel throughout the country.
 During the Cape May Performing Season (March and June through December), the company is in residence at the historic First Presbyterian Church of Cape May, right in the center of town, a block away from the beach.

-Operating all year long, ELTC's programming includes: Mainstage Season, Tales of the Victorians, Sunday Silent Films, The Ghosts of Christmas Past Trolley Rides, Touring Productions, and lectures and workshops for all ages at various locations.
+Operating all year long, ELTC's programming has included: a Mainstage Season, Tales of the Victorians, Sunday Silent Films, The Ghosts of Christmas Past Trolley Rides, Touring Productions, and lectures and workshops for all ages at various locations.
 Season tickets, group rates, dinner-show packages, B&B-show packages, and packages for bus/private tours are available.
 ELTC is a not-for-profit 501 (c) (3) corporation and donations are tax-deductible.

 The company takes seriously its role in preservation as well as production, and boxes of memorabilia are yearly sent to The Jerome Lawrence and Robert E. Lee Theatre Research Institute at Ohio State University, who asked to house the company's archives in 1996.